 Children are also welcome on our walks, accompanied by a responsible adult who needs to be confident that the children have the stamina and concentration to complete the walk based on the information we have provided.

 We lead two morning walks every month, on the second Sunday and the last Tuesday.
-They almost always depart at 9.30 a.m. from the War Memorial (see map right) in Westbury House Gardens by the Town Bridge in the centre of BoA, BA15 1DE; this is the What3Words location.
+They almost always depart at 9.30 a.m. from the Tourist Information Centre (see map right) in Westbury House Gardens by the Town Bridge in the centre of BoA, BA15 1DE; this is the What3Words location.
 There is no charge for walks and they are usually between 5 and 7 miles long; we are generally out for around 3 – 3.5 hours.
 Three times a year we lead all day walks with distances between 10 and 15 miles.

 The walks are open to anyone at all – residents of BoA, visitors, neighbours from other towns and villages.
 They are very sociable occasions and we always have a short stop for refreshment, either en route or back in BoA.